Condon Hall (University of Washington): Awards

 Upon completion, the building won several architectural awards including the 1976 American Institute of Architects Philadelphia Chapter Citation of Excellence and the 1977 Pennsylvania Society of Architects (now the AIA Pennsylvania) Distinguished Building Award.

 Facility

 In 1999, overcrowded conditions occurred at Condon.
 Students who were late to class were required to stand in hallways.
 Because of the lack of space, the law school did not house the alumni relations office and the continuing legal education program in Condon.
 Instead the university rented houses across the street from Condon and housed the programs there.
 The six law clinics were located outside of Condon Hall.
-From 1974, and in 1998, the law school was unable to expand its enrollment and its curricula.
+From 1974 to 1998, the law school was unable to expand its enrollment and its curricula.
 In 2001 the classrooms did not have computers, nor did they have sufficient electrical outlets.
 The building had limited access for people who had disabilities.

 On two occasions the American Bar Association said that Condon was not suitable for what Ray Rivera of the Seattle Times referred to as "today's cyber-dependent study of law."